Comfort Is Killing Your Practice

 In case the sarcasm isn’t registering, comfort is NOT good.
-In my opinion, comfort is one of the biggest reasons most independent financial advisors fail to reach their full potential as business owners and entrepreneurs.
-Now, I’m not saying that advisors don’t want to evolve and grow.
-However, many advisors easily maintain enough fee-based assets to generate recurring annual net incomes north of $150k.
+In my opinion, comfort is one of the biggest reasons most independent financial professionals fail to reach their full potential as business owners and entrepreneurs.
+Now, I’m not saying that financial professionals don’t want to evolve and grow.
+However, many financial professionals easily maintain enough fee-based assets to generate recurring annual net incomes north of $150k.
 For many, this means that there’s a sort of safety net hampering any motivation to evolve their practice.
 The two examples below illustrate the negative side of comfort.

 Example 1: Branding

 For the most part, financial professionals are the worst when it comes to branding.
 Many of them don’t even want to discuss it because they don’t see how it will get them new clients.
 To add to it, the ones that do attempt to brand themselves will pay some outdated marketing firm too much money for a blurry logo and a website that’s full of what I call Viagra pictures – random people positioned awkwardly in a meadow or conference room.
 They do this because they’d rather go with the cheapest option since they’re unsure of the actual ROI and they’re too comfortable to research further.